microsoft/rnx-kit/docsite/docs/dependencies.md

 ## Configuration

 A package tells the dependency manager about itself using configuration.
-It answers questions, like is the package an `app` or a `library`?
+It answers questions such as: Is the package an `app` or a `library`?
 Which version(s) of React Native is the package targeting?
 What capabilities does the package require?

 ```json title=package.json
 {